-• If (i) the NBB or the Resolution College determines that a credit institution is failing or is likely to fail, (ii) all other private sector or supervisory intervention measures have been proved to be insufficient to restore the bank to viability and (iii) resolving the credit institution would be better from a public interest perspective than winding up the institution, the Resolution College can take resolution measures.
+The Resolution College can decide to take resolution measures when the three following circumstances are cumulatively present: (i) The NBB or the Resolution College has made the determination (in each case, after consulting each other), that a credit institution is failing or is likely to fail; (ii) there is no reasonable prospect that other private sector measures or supervisory intervention can be taken to prevent the failure of the institution; (iii) resolving the credit institution would be better from a public interest perspective than winding up the institution.

 The resolution tools are: (i) the sale of (a part of) the assets/liabilities or the shares of the credit institution without the consent of shareholders, (ii) the transfer of business to a temporary structure ("bridge bank") and (iii) the separation of clean and toxic assets and the transfer of toxic assets to an asset management vehicle.
 Each decision will be subject to prior judicial control.

-The fourth resolution tool, i.e. the bail-in tool, will enter into force in January 2016.
+The fourth resolution tool, i.e. the bail-in tool, will enter into force in January 2016 (subject to adoption of the relevant implementing rules).
 It is a mechanism to write down the liabilities (subordinated debt, senior debt and eligible deposits) or to convert debt into equity, as a means of restoring the institution's capital position.
 Although it will only enter into force on 1 January 2016, the bail-in tool is important to mention because it will apply to existing debt instruments.

-- The Resolution College is also empowered (and in certain circumstances required) to write down or convert capital instruments (such as Common Equity Tier 1-, Additional Tier 1and Tier 2-instruments), before or together with the use of any resolution tools, if it determines that a credit institution will no longer be viable if no measures are taken, that the resolution conditions are fulfilled and/or that a credit institution has asked for public support. - The applicability of the resolution tools and measures to credit institutions that are part of a cross-border group will be regulated by Royal Decree. - (5) Pursuant to Regulation (EU) n° 1024/2013 of 15 October 2013 conferring specific tasks to the European Central Bank concerning policies relating to the prudential supervision of credit institutions, the European Central Bank (ECB) will be the supervisory authority of KBC Bank (and KBC Group NV) as from 4 November 2014.
-The supervisory powers conferred to the ECB will include, among other, the granting and withdrawal of authorisations to and from credit institutions, the assessment of acquisitions and disposals of qualifying holdings in credit institutions, ensuring compliance with the rules on equity, liquidity, statutory ratios and conducting stress tests for credit institutions.
+The Resolution College is also empowered (and in certain circumstances required) to write down or convert capital instruments (such as Common Equity Tier 1-, Additional Tier 1- and Tier 2-instruments), before or together with the use of any resolution tools, if it determines that a credit institution will no longer be viable if no measures are taken, that the resolution conditions are fulfilled and/or that a credit institution has asked for public support.

+The applicability of the resolution tools and measures to credit institutions that are part of a cross-border group will be regulated by Royal Decree.

-In similar vein, pursuant to Regulation (EU) No 806/2014 of 15 July 2014 establishing uniform rules and a uniform procedure for the resolution of credit institutions and certain investment firms in the framework of a Single Resolution Mechanism and a Single Resolution Fund, a new to-be-established Resolution Board will - as from 1 January 2016 - replace national resolution authorities (such as the NBB) as the resolution decision-making authority (in relation to credit institutions falling within the scope of the Single Supervisory Mechanism, such as KBC Bank (and KBC Group NV)).
+(5) Pursuant to Regulation (EU) No 806/2014 of 15 July 2014 establishing uniform rules and a uniform procedure for the resolution of credit institutions and certain investment firms in the framework of a Single Resolution Mechanism and a Single Resolution Fund, a new Resolution Board will - as from 1 January 2016 - replace national resolution authorities (such as the NBB) as the resolution decision-making authority (in relation to credit institutions falling within the scope of the Single Supervisory Mechanism, such as KBC Bank (and KBC Group NV)).